danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources.md

 1. You can leave **Configure stack options** default, click **Next**.
 1. On the **Review <stack_name>** page, scroll down to the bottom and click on **Create stack**.
     {{% notice tip %}}
-  This will create EC2 instance in your account.
+  This will create an EC2 instance in your account.
 To check the cost of the deployed stack, click on **Estimate cost** on the review page.
     {{% /notice %}}
 1. You can click the **refresh** button a few times until you see in the status **CREATE_COMPLETE**.